Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Strategy of the proofs

 The net effect resembles a binary tree graph.
 The real graph is just a way to record which pairs of particles collided, and in which order.

 It is important to notice that different subtrees are unlikely to interact: since the hard spheres are small and the trajectories involve finitely many particles, two subtrees will encounter each other with small probability.
 This is a rather pragmatic point of view on the propagation of chaos, and the reason why $F^{\eps}_n (t)$ is close to a tensor product (if it is so at time zero) in the classical Lanford argument.
 Observe that, in this simple argument, we are giving a notion of dynamical {\it correlation} which is purely geometrical.
 Actually we will use this idea over and over.
-Two particles are correlated if their generated subtrees are {\it connected}, as represented for instance in the following picture:
+Two particles are correlated if their generated subtrees are {\it connected}, as represented for instance in the following picture (Figure \ref{fig:exampleintro2}).

-which is an event of `size' $\mu_\eps^{-1}$ (the volume of a tube of diameter $\eps$ and length 1).
-In Chapter \ref{cumulant-chap}, we will give precise definitions of correlation (connection) based on geometrical constraints.
+The event in Figure \ref{fig:exampleintro2} has `size' $t / \mu_\eps$ (the volume of a tube of diameter $\eps$ and length $t$).
+In Chapter \ref{cumulant-chap}, we will give a precise definition of correlation (connection) based on geometrical constraints.
 It will be the elementary brick to characterize $f^{\eps}_n (t)$ explicitly in terms of the initial data.
-The formula for~$f^{\eps}_n(t)$ (Section \ref{sec:dyncum}) will be supported on characteristic flows with $n$ particles connected, through their generated subtrees (hence of expected size $\mu_\eps^{-(n-1)}$).
+The formula for~$f^{\eps}_n(t)$ (Section \ref{sec:dyncum}) will be supported on characteristic flows with $n$ particles connected, through their generated subtrees (hence of expected size $(t / \mu_\eps)^{n-1}$).
 In other words, while $F^\eps_n$ projects the measure on {\it arbitrary} groups of particles of size $n$, the improvement of $f^\eps_n$ consists in restricting to {\it completely connected} clusters of the same size.